-In order to securely remove data from a device, disk wiping programs have been developed.
-These programs repeatedly write a (usually random) series of 1’s and 0’s over the storage, in an effort to securely erase information contained on it so that it is not recoverable.
-Many disk wipe programs let you decide how many times to overwrite the storage.
+Use disk wiping applications to securely remove data from a device.
+These programs could work by either repeatedly write a a random series of 1’s and 0’s over the storage, in an effort to securely erase information contained on it so that it is not recoverable or cryptographically erasing Many disk wipe programs let you decide how many times to overwrite the storage.
 The best practice is to use from three to seven passes.
 For transfers within UI departments, a single pass wipe is sufficient.

 You are recommended to destroy media that cannot be wiped, such as CD-ROMs, inoperable/broken disk drives, DVD’s, tapes, or other damaged media devices.
 University Surplus provides equipment recycling and destruction services, as well as their resale operation.
 Contact University Surplus (5-5001) to discuss specifics if you have media you believe is unable to be securely wiped.

-NOTE: You must keep all equipment for University Surplus in a secure location until it's picked up.
-Mark all equipment with your department name, a description of the equipment, the date, what wiping was done, and by whom.
+NOTE: Keep all equipment for University Surplus in a secure location until it's picked up.
+Mark all equipment with the department name, a description of the equipment, the date, what wiping was done, and by whom.

-A short selection of disk wipe programs is listed below.
+A short selection of disk wipe programs are listed below.
 (Note: The University of Iowa has no business relationship and makes no endorsement of any vended product listed.)

 |Name of program:||Support for:||Cost:|